drbean/edit/jeffreykuo/send_editing_Final_send.md

 be projected onto the machined surface, especially important in the machining of molds and dies \[15\].

-However, measuring the surface quality of a free form mold poses a big challenge, even when the jerk setting and its effect is known, because surface roughness inspection is an essential quality control process undertaken to ensure that parts are manufactured to a specific requirement
+Surface roughness inspection is an essential quality control process undertaken to ensure that parts are manufactured to a specific requirement
 \[16,17\].
+However, measuring the surface quality of a free form mold poses a big challenge, even when the jerk setting and its effect is known.
 Since the process mechanisms determining surface quality are composed of numerous uncontrollable and nonlinear factors, an accurate predictive model is needed \[18\].
 Using texture analysis techniques, texture parameters could provide the data to evaluate surface roughness by means of